 - Social networks, like spending time with friends who continue to use

-Several counseling therapies are available for prescription drug abuse, and no method is known to be the best.
+Several counseling therapies are available for prescription drug abuse, and no one established method is known to be better than another.
 Likewise, no one approach is appropriate for everyone with opiate addiction.
 The right drug abuse treatment plan is tailored to a person's addiction and his or her individual needs.

 Individual vs. Group Therapy

 Individual therapy can be helpful in the case of a dual diagnosis: coexisting depression, bipolar disorder, or other significant mental health condition that requires treatment in its own right, separate from the opioid addiction.